mattiaa32-lgtm/DelightfulChurros/README.md

 ## Model selection

-`api/_gemini.js` keeps a chain of model names, but they are guesses — the models a key actually has are discovered from the API.
+`api/_gemini.js` keeps a chain of model names as a starting guess; the models a key actually has are discovered from the API.
+Discovery filters to Gemini TEXT models by name — an earlier filter of "flash|pro" matched nano-banana-pro (images) and lyria-pro (music), which were then asked to run a web search.
 That matters most for grounded (web search) calls: the capable models allow as few as five requests a minute, so grounded calls use discovery, take the non-lite models only, and try at most two with a pause between.
 Firing a chain of four at a 5/min ceiling